dylan-jayatilaka/dylan-jayatilaka.github.io/_posts/2014-09-20-super-quick-summary-of-qm.md

 going into the lab for some pain.
 Of course, these QM calcs are done on a computer - not with pen and paper.
 So you could just learn to use the program.
 But in that case you would have no idea how the calculations work i.e. you will be just a monkey.
 No-one wants to employ a monkey.

 <figure>
    <img src="/images/thoughtful-bonobo.jpg">
 </figure>

-You probably have not seen quantum mechanics before and a freaking out.
-Don’t worry.
-Contrary to what you might have thought, you don’t yet know everything and you have to learn more.
+Now I know you probably have not seen quantum mechanics before.
+Probably you are freaking out.
+I want to say: Don’t worry.
+It’s hard but not that hard.
+Just remember: contrary to what you might have thought, you don’t yet know everything.
+You have to learn more.
+It’s normal to feel that way with new stuff.
 So relax.
 Afterwards, see if you can follow the questions and answers below.
+If you’re still confused come and see me.

 Let’s get started.